-These kind of insecurities need to be got hold of and managed so that they cease to exert a destructive influence on the present.
+These kinds of insecurities need to be got hold of and managed so that they cease to exert a destructive influence on the present.

 Doing this may mean that the individual becomes less threatened and dominated by feelings of retroactive jealousy.

-In psychotherapy we try to contain these kind of destructive feelings.
-We use the word ‘contain’ to mean that something is being thought about and managed, not to mean that it is being repressed.
+In psychotherapy, we try to contain these kinds of destructive feelings.
+We use the word ‘contain’ to mean that something is being thought about and managed, that we are learning to deal with it ourselves rather than projecting it elsewhere.
+Not to mean that it is being repressed.

 - By containing our feelings we become able to recognise what the feelings relate to and keep them to ourselves.